PoxApp/PoxApp/src/assets/ai/README.md

-CNN for monkeypox skin lesion classifiction.
+CNN for monkeypox skin lesion classification.

 Copyright (c) by Dr. Alexander Thieme 2022.
 The files in this folder are not part of PoxApp.
 Usage only with permission.